eumetsat/MetopDatasets.jl/docs/src/IASI.md

 The top plot shows a row of observations west of the west African coast.
 One observation has been marked with a colored X. The corresponding temperature and water vapour profile of the observation are shown below.

-## Level 2 ozone
+## Level 2 Carbon monoxide
-This example shows how to plot retrieved ozone for the IASI L2 products.
-The variable "integrated_ozone" is retrieved for most observations but the ozone profiles can only be retrieved for selected observations.
+This example shows how to plot retrieved carbon monoxide for the IASI L2 products.

 ```julia
 using MetopDatasets